 Third, the vanity mirror should be wider than the bathroom sink, but if you have a round or oval mirror, then you can decrease this to the same width as the sink, but never less.

-Fourth and finally, the mirror should not touch anything—not the vanity countertop, backsplash, ceiling, adjacent walls, etc.
+Fourth, the mirror should not touch anything—not the vanity countertop, backsplash, ceiling, adjacent walls, etc.

 But, in the end, all of these are only guidelines, and you can make whatever design decisions you feel work for your bathroom.

-If you’re getting a new bathroom mirror as part of a remodel, don’t miss the opportunity to save thousands of dollars on your renovation.
+Finally, if you’re getting a new bathroom mirror as part of a remodel, don’t miss the opportunity to save thousands of dollars on your renovation.
 Fill out the form below and I’ll send designer hacks straight to your inbox.